tokikanno/ssl-client-side-cert-tool/README.md

 # Advanced access control with Nginx

-Besides the `$ssl_client_verify` nginx ssl module variable, there is another variable is useful for acess control.
+Besides the `$ssl_client_verify` nginx ssl module variable, there is another variable also useful for acess control.
 That is the `$ssl_client_s_dn` variable.

 The `$ssl_client_s_dn` is the subject used for generating the client certification.
 It looks like: